filipmerhaut/PowerBI01/README.md

 PowerBI Training 2026_04 (partial version - data transformation).pbix - training in-progress partially finished report.
 Intention is for practicing model building + visualizations (data transformation is done).

-PowerBI Training 2026_04 guideline screenshots for print.docx - screenshots of the finished report, to be used as a guideline for this excercise

 readme.md - this file